Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Uncertainty Quantification for Markov Processes

-As shown in \cite{chowdhary_dupuis_2013,DKPP}, the Gibbs variational principle implies the following UQ bound for the expected values: (a similar inequality is used in the context of concentration inequalities see e.g. \cite{BLM} and was also used independently in \cite{BREUER20131552,GlassermanXu}):
+As shown in \cite{chowdhary_dupuis_2013,DKPP}, the Gibbs variational principle implies the following UQ bounds for the expected values: (a similar inequality is used in the context of concentration inequalities, see e.g. \cite{BLM}, and was also used independently in \cite{BREUER20131552,GlassermanXu}).
+For a proof of the version stated here, see pages 85-86 in \cite{DKPP}. \begin{proposition}[\bf Gibbs information inequality] If $R(\widetilde{P} || P)<\infty$ and $f\in\mathcal{E}(P)$ then $f\in L^1(\widetilde{P})$ and